-- 1. Final grades for each course are recorded and preserved. - 2.
-Grades are earned and recorded as follows:
+1. Final grades for each course are recorded and preserved.

+2. Grades are earned and recorded as follows:

 Numerical Grade Letter Grade Description 4-Point Scale

-90-100 A Excellent 4.00
+90-100 А Excellent 4.00

-80- 89.9 В B Good
+80- 89.9 В Good 3.00

 70- 79.9 С Average 2.00

 Below 70 F Fail 0.00

-Incomplete I Incomplete 0.00
+Incomplete Ι Incomplete 0.00

+Withdrawal W Withdrawal 0.00

-- 3. "I" grades may be assigned provided the student is passing the course but has not met the minimum 80% attendance requirement.
+3. "I" grades may be assigned provided the student is passing the course but has not met the minimum 80% attendance requirement.
 Students have two (2) weeks to bring attendance into compliance.
 If an "I" grade is not changed within two (2) weeks the course must be repeated.
-Official Withdrawals and repeats do not affect the students GPA but do affect maximum time frames.
-The institution will replace the grade for repeated subjects, but the credits attempted will still be counted towards SAP. - 4.
-Students must complete the minimum 80% attendance in a module to receive a grade.
+Official Withdrawals and repeats do not affect the student's GPA but do affect maximum time frames.
+In the event a student repeats a class, the failing grade will remain as a class attempted and is included in the calculation of maximum time frame as part of satisfactory academic progress determination; however, only the most recent posted grade is included in the calculation of a student's grade point average.
+4. Students must complete the minimum 80% attendance in a module to receive a grade.